peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

  * <b>File Name Support.</b> For recommendations on file name support, see " <a href="https://peteroupc.github.io/filenames.html">File Name Support in Applications</a> ".

- * <b>Guarantees.</b> The exact file name conversion used by this method is not guaranteed to remain the same between versions of this library, with the exception that the return value will be in normalization form C, will not contain base + slash code points, will not be null, and will be an empty string only if  <i>str</i>
- is null or empty.
+ * <b>Guarantees.</b> The exact file name conversion used by this method is not guaranteed to remain the same between versions of this library, with the exception that the return value will be in normalization form C, will not contain base + slash code points, will not be null, and will be an empty string only if the parameter str is null or empty.

  * <b>'Name' and 'Filename' Parameters.</b> Email and HTTP headers may specify suggested filenames using the Content-Disposition header field's  `filename`  parameter or, in practice, the Content-Type header field's  `name`  parameter.